BRIEF HISTORY OF UNIVERSITY OF THE VISUAL AND PERFORMING ARTS

 J.D.A.
 Perera with Laurette moments before the commencement of the painting

 ‘Laurette’ by S. Chandrajeewa – 2013

-The first Chancellor of the University of the Visual and Performing Arts was Dr. Lester James Peiris and Pandith Dr. W.D.
+The first Chancellor of the University of the Visual and Performing Arts was Dr. Lester James Peiris, while Pandith Dr. W.D.
 Amaradeva became its second Chancellor.
-The current Chancellor is Sangeeth Nipun Prof. Sanath Nandasiri.
+At present, the Chancellor of the UVPA is Sangeeth Nipun Prof. Sanath Nandasiri.